 Polyethylene glycol (PEG-6000) is widely used as an osmotic agent to simulate drought stress because of its high molecular weight, which prevents it from penetrating plant cell walls, thereby reducing external water potential without inducing chemical toxicity (Singh and Ansari, 2019; Ribeiro et al., 2022; Ma et al., 2024).
 PEG-induced osmotic stress effectively mimics dry soil conditions and allows for the establishment of precise gradients of water stress to provide a controlled means of susceptibility assessment.
 Despite extensive research on agricultural crops and temperate species, studies examining the effects of water stress on seed germination of tropical forest tree species remain limited.
 Addressing this research gap is essential for developing effective strategies for forest regeneration, afforestation, and conservation under increasing drought frequency.

-Therefore, the present study was conducted to evaluate the effects of PEG-6000-induced water stress on the seed germination behaviour of selected forest tree species.
+Therefore, the present study was conducted to evaluate the effects of PEG-6000-induced water stress on the seed germination potential of selected forest tree species.
 By analysing germination responses under different osmotic stress levels, this study seeks to provide insights into species-specific drought tolerance during the early growth stage, which may support climate-resilient restoration practices.

 MATERIALS AND METHODS